George Mosse: Emigration

-With his wife and children in Switzerland, from Paris Mosse-Lachmann secured a divorce and married Karola Strauch (the mother of Harvard physicist Karl Strauch).
+With his wife and children in Switzerland, from Paris Lachmann-Mosse secured a divorce and married Karola Strauch (the mother of Harvard physicist Karl Strauch).
 In 1941 the couple moved to California where his father died, a celebrated patron of the arts, in 1944.

 From Switzerland, Mosse moved to England, where he enrolled at the Quaker Bootham School in York.
 It was here, according to his autobiography, that he first became aware of his homosexuality.
 A struggling student, he failed several exams, but with the financial support of his parents he was admitted to study history at Downing College, Cambridge, in 1937.
 Here he first developed an interest in historical scholarship, attending lectures by G. M. Trevelyan and Helen Maude Cam.
+Unlike his second cousin (and fellow Cambridge history student) Werner, however, Mosse's exam results remained mediocre: upon sitting Part I of the historical tripos in 1939 he was awarded only a lower second.